Open source · Free during early access

 Early access

-Or self-host right now — clone the repo
+Or self-host — without the enclave guarantees

 Running in five minutes.